zkonduit/ezkl/README.md

   -h, --help              Print help information
   -V, --version           Print version information
 ```
 If `-D` and `-M` are not provided the cli will query the user to manually enter the path(s).
-Bits, scale, and logrows have default values `.onnx` can be generated using pytorch or tensorflow.
+Bits, scale, and logrows have default values. `.onnx` can be generated using pytorch or tensorflow.
 The data json file is structured as follows:

 ```json
 {